bvana-88/photoprism-users-script/README.md

 # photoprism-users-script
-Small script to manage users of a photoprism docker container on a nas.
+Small sh script to manage users of a photoprism docker container on a nas.